 While there are very obvious upsides to telehealth, privacy can still be a big concern for many.
 Who’s sharing your information?
 How are they sharing it, and where are they sharing it to?
 The good news is that the DHA introduced rules in 2017 that mandated that telehealth services in Dubai must obtain a license to operate in the Emirate.
 This means that the privacy and sharing of personal information are likely to be protected by law, with the onus being on telehealth providers to maintain strict security measures on data storage.

 The virtual health revolution

 Virtual health gets a section on its own here, because it’s not just a single aspect of digital development in healthcare; it more broadly can represent just about everything.
 In fact, one of our insurance partners has a succinct way of describing what virtual healthcare is:

 “Virtual healthcare is all about delivering a primary health care model – offering a single, coordinated, trustworthy health care service, covering the needs of every patient.”

-The internet, smart devices, and big data will all play a part in both real-time monitoring of peoples’ health, reporting and assessing it against known medical research, and allow physicians anywhere in the world to access the information they need to make an accurate diagnosis of conditions as quickly as possible.
-Payment and insurance authorization can become instantaneous through online client reference checks and direct billing,
+The internet, smart devices, and big data will all play a part in the real-time monitoring of people’s health, reporting and assessing it against known medical research, and allowing physicians anywhere in the world to access the information they need to make an accurate diagnosis of conditions as quickly as possible.
+Payment and insurance authorization can become instantaneous through online client reference checks and direct billing.

-Virtual health, in a sense, looks to take the various pieces of digitization that are transforming separate areas of healthcare delivery, administration, and education, and connect them all in a way that makes the best use of the data and accessibility becoming increasingly available in our digitized world.
-Think of virtual health as the coach of a team of players who weren’t always working as a team.
+Virtual health, in a sense, looks to take the various pieces of digitization that are transforming separate areas of healthcare delivery, administration, and education, and connecting them all in a way that makes the best use of the data, while ensuring accessibility becomes increasingly available in our digitized world.
+Think of virtual health as the coach of a team of players who weren’t always working together as a team.

 The expected benefits of a virtual health world